 Spend some time evaluating how you feel about money.
 What are the first three words that come to mind when you think of the word “money?”
 Consider why these pop up.
 Often, our financial beliefs and behaviors are tied to how our parents and caregivers felt about and managed their money while we were growing up.
 Recognizing these connections is the first step in developing new financial habits.

 Write down all of your income, expenses, debts, and savings.
 If you already feeling anxious about your finances, this can be a scary exercise.
 Unfortunately, avoiding it won’t make it go away and can make your situation worse.
-Having a full view of your financial picture can help you see areas for improvement and make a plan for moving forward.
+Use free financial wellness tools to get a clear picture of your financial habits.
+Having the full view can help you see areas for improvement and make a plan for moving forward.

 Using what you’ve learned about your personal financial habits, take a look at your expenses.
 Are they leftovers of old habits?
 Leave behind expenses that don’t line up with your goals.
 For example, if you want to pay off debt, see if you can trim expenses from things like cable TV, subscriptions, or restaurants and bars, so you can spend more on paying off your debt.
+If the problem lies within credit card debt, transfer to a card with a lower rate.
 The goal is to focus your spending on the things that are most important to taking good care of yourself.

 Now that you know the why behind your spending and have narrowed down your necessary expenses, the last step is to develop a spending plan.
 A spending plan allows you to prioritize your spending ahead of time-based on your values and long-term goals so that you can make sure you have the most important items covered first.